nengo/nengo-spa/README.rst

 Project status
 ==============

-- All of the core functionality is implemented and most of the API should be fairly stable.
+- All of the core functionality is implemented and the API is stable.
 - While basic integration with the Nengo GUI works, it should be improved in the future.
-However, those improvements will mostly depend on Nengo GUI providing an appropriate plugin system.
+However, this will not be pursued until major improvements to Nengo GUI are released.

 Installation
 ============